BSR-Server/FlexiblePCB/README.md

 Changes the vertical edge length of item pick up range for player.
 In vanilla, whether the player is riding a vehicle or not will affect the vertical range of item pick up, this rule will not consider and will override that.

+**enderPearlAlwaysTicks**

+Makes loaded ender pearl always ticks, bypassing the chunk loading level check.

+**remoteRedstone**

+Link redstone wires remotely in the scale of micro-timing, check [this doc](https://bsrserver.org.cn:8443/blogs/1280496408985600000) for detailed information.

+**instantTileTick**

+(This is an experimental rule) Tries to bring back ITT from 1.13-, just a simple attempt, do not expect it to work.

 ### Commands

 **commandUpdateBlock**